braxtonhall/galvanize-scheduling/README.md

 ```

 #### HTTPS Support (Installing an SSL Certificate)
-Microsoft requires all callback URLs to be secure, so we added a domain name to the site and used *Amazon Certificate Manager* to generate SSL certificates.
-Then we used a __load balancer__ to redirect calls for https://server.ph14interviews.com to port 8080 of the EC2 instance running the backend service. `Attributes` were used to make sure tasks ran on the correct EC2 instance, so that the load balancer would hit the right service, and the port openings (managed by __security groups__ on the instance) were correct.
+__Microsoft requires all callback URLs to be secure__, so we added a domain name to the site and used *Amazon Certificate Manager* to generate SSL certificates.
+Then we used a __load balancer__ to redirect calls for [the server subdomain](https://server.ph14interviews.com) to port 8080 of the EC2 instance running the backend service. `Attributes` were used to make sure tasks ran on the correct EC2 instance, so that the load balancer would hit the right service, and the port openings (managed by __security groups__ on the instance) were correct.

 ![Website Certificates](https://i.imgur.com/e5wvgAx.png)
 ![Load Balancers](https://i.imgur.com/IcyN7Is.png)